nextcloud/documentation/admin_manual/installation/installation_source.rst

 * Navigate to your ownCloud instance.

-  * If you are installing ownCloud on the same machine as you are accessing the install wizard from, the url will be https://localhost/owncloud
+  * If you are installing ownCloud on the same machine as you are accessing the install wizard from, the URL will be https://localhost/owncloud
   * If you are installing ownCloud on a different machine, you'll have to access it by its hostname or IP address, e.g. https://example.com/owncloud
   * If you are using a self-signed certificate, you will be presented with a